- Tracy Gunn

 Physical Stress

 Physical stressors are those that affect the body, causing discomfort, loss of strength and other effects.
-Even minor annoyances can cause stress, and if left uncorrected lead to more serious problems.
+Even minor annoyances can cause stress and, if left uncorrected, lead to more serious problems.

 Common physical stress causes include: